-The unaudited consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP").
+The unaudited consolidated financial statements are prepared in accordance with U.S. GAAP.
 The unaudited consolidated financial statements include the financial statements of the Company and its subsidiaries, which include Hong Kong-registered entities and PRC-registered entities directly or indirectly owned by the Company.
 All transactions and balances among the Company and its subsidiaries have been eliminated upon consolidation.
 The results of subsidiaries acquired or disposed of are recorded in the consolidated income statements from the effective date of acquisition or up to the effective date of disposal, as appropriate.